scottrlarson/profession/content/services/data/transfers.md

 ## Drive Replacement
 If you require your storage device to be replaced or upgraded.
 This service is only required if your storage device has failed, or is running out of space.

 {{% service-price item="$50.00" %}}

+## Drive Removal
+If one or more of my services depends on having the storage device removed, this service may need to be performed.
+In many cases, involving really old or non-functioning devices, I need to remove the storage device to perform a transfer or migration.

+{{% service-price item="$50.00" %}}